 As any East Coast traveler can tell you, New Jersey is no longer a place where you can hop off an exit and buy cheap gas.
 In late 2016, New Jersey Gov. Chris Christie signed legislation that raised the state’s gas tax from 14 to 37 cents per gallon—the ninth-highest in the country.

 To create our rankings, we evaluated data and state tax-policy details from a wide range of sources.
 These include:

-Median income tax paid and median home values come from U.S. Census' American Community Survey and are 2014 data.
+Median income tax paid and median home values come from U.S. Census' American Community Survey and are 2015 data.

-We also cite the Tax Foundation's figure for average sales tax, which is a a population-weighted average of local sales taxes.
+We also cite the Tax Foundation's figure for average sales tax, which is a population-weighted average of local sales taxes.
 In states that let municipalities add sales taxes, this gives an estimate of what most people in a given state actually pay, as those rates can vary widely.